 Existing Issues and Tools

-Initially we started our work on flexiWAN on GitLab private repositories, and we have all of our issues and tools around GitLab.
+Initially, we started our work on flexiWAN on GitLab private repositories, and we have all of our issues and tools around GitLab.

-We didn’t find an easy tool to convert the data between GitLab and GitHub which means a significant effort from our DevOps side.
+We didn’t find an easy tool to convert the data between GitLab and GitHub, which means a significant effort from our DevOps side.

 Cost

-Since we keep few public and private repositories with multiple collaborators, we found the cost for GitHub higher.
+Since we keep a few public and private repositories with multiple collaborators, we found the cost for GitHub higher.

 Summary

-Both platforms are good and do the job.
-Each company has its own technical requirements and priorities between them.
-Additionally, GitLab offers more value in their free option when starting off the project and at the beginning, when we started flexiWAN, this was an important factor (not that cost is not important for us today or for any other established company).
+Additionally, GitLab offers more value in their free option when starting off the project, and at the beginning, when we started flexiWAN, this was an important factor (not that cost is not important for us today or for any other established company).